dgrzeszczak/KeyedCodable/README.md

 **By default empty string is used to mark flat class*

 # Optional array elements
-By default decoding whole array will fail if decoding of any array element fails (eg some property is not set).
+By default decoding of array will fail if decoding of any array element fails.
 Sometimes instead of having empty list it would be better to have a list that contains all proper elements and omits wrong ones.
 ## Example JSON
 ```json
 {